Fingerprinting Codes and the Price of Approximate Differential Privacy: Applications of the Composition Theorem

 \subsubsection{The $\Omega(1/\alpha^2)$ Lower Bound for $k$-Way Marginals}

 We can now state in our terminology the lower bound of De from~\cite{De12} (building on~\cite{KasiviswanathanRuSmUl10}) showing that the inverse-quadratic dependence on $\alpha$ is necessary. \jnote{Being forced to use some constant $k$ is a bit annoying since it adds lots of quantifiers.
-It would be nicer if we could say that it holds for some fixed function $k = \omega_d(1).$} \begin{theorem} [Restatement of~\cite{De12}] Let $k$ be any constant, $d \geq k$ be any integer, and let $\alpha \geq 1/d^{k/3}$ be a parameter.
-There exists a constant $\beta = \beta(k) > 0$ such that for every $\alpha' > 0,$ there exists a database $D \in (\bits^d)^n$ with $n = \Omega_{\alpha', k}(1/\alpha^2)$ such that $D$ enables an $\alpha'$-reconstruction attack from $(\alpha, \beta)$-accurate answers to $\kdconj{k}$. \end{theorem} Although the above theorem is a simple extension of De's lower bound, we sketch a proof for completeness, and refer the interested reader to~\cite{De12} for a more detailed analysis. \begin{proof}[Proof Sketch] The reconstruction attack uses the ``$\ell_1$-minimization'' algorithm, which is shown in Figure~\ref{fig:l1rec}.
+It would be nicer if we could say that it holds for some fixed function $k = \omega_d(1).$} \begin{theorem} [Restatement of~\cite{De12}] Let $k$ be any constant, $d \geq k$ be any integer, and let $\alpha \geq 1/d^{.499k}$ be a sufficiently small parameter\footnote{The constant $.499$ was chosen for simplicity, and can be replaced with any constant strictly smaller than $.5$.} (i.e.~bounded by an absolute constant).
+There exists a constant $\beta = \beta(k) > 0$ such that for every $\alpha' > 0,$ there exists a database $D \in (\bits^d)^n$ with $n = \Omega_{\alpha', k}(1/\alpha^2)$ such that $D$ enables an $\alpha'$-reconstruction attack from $(\alpha, \beta)$-accurate answers to the $k$-way marginals $\kdconj{k}$. \end{theorem}

+Although the above theorem is a simple extension of De's lower bound, we sketch a proof for completeness, and refer the interested reader to~\cite{De12} for a more detailed analysis. \begin{proof}[Proof Sketch] The reconstruction attack uses the ``$\ell_1$-minimization'' algorithm, which is shown in Figure~\ref{fig:l1rec}.

 To prove that the reconstruction attack succeeds, we will show that there exists a database $D = (x_1,\dots,x_n) \in \bits^{n \times d}$ such that for any $s \in [0,1]^n$, if $\answer$ satisfies

 (i.e.~$\answer$ has $(\alpha, \beta)$-accurate answers) then $\recadv_{\kdconj{k}}(\db, \answer)$ returns a vector $t$ such that $\| t - s \|_1 \leq \alpha' \cdot n.$ Henceforth we refer to such an $a$ simply as $(\alpha, \beta)$-accurate for $\kdconj{k}$ on $(D, s),$ as a shorthand.
 The above guarantee must hold for suitable choices of $n, \beta,$ and $\alpha'$ to satisfy the theorem.